blacksmithgu/obsidian-dataview/docs/docs/query/queries.md

 ### Task Queries

 Task views render all tasks whose pages match the given predicate.
+[Read this for a deeper dive](queries-task.md)

 === "Syntax"
     ```